 An indication of interest is a non-binding document expressing a prospective buyer’s sincere interest in doing a deal with a seller.
 The indication of interest is written before the negotiations start and it attempts to outline what a prospective buyer might be willing to offer for a business provided things work out.
 The indication of interest is how negotiations in an M&A deal typically start.
 Up until this point the prospective buyer and the seller have normally not met each other yet.
 During the negotiations the buyer and seller have the opportunity to negotiate on the purchase price and the terms surrounding the deal.

-For perspective, the deal doesn’t close here.
+So, the deal doesn’t officially close here.
 We still have to address the fact that the seller still has asymmetric knowledge about their business compared to the seller.
 Next, the due diligence phase will begin.
 After due diligence, the deal will close with a definitive purchase agreement.
 This purchase agreement is the final, binding contract between the buyer and seller.

 Now that we’ve discussed what an indication of interest is in an M&A deal and we’ve seen its role in the M&A process, we’ll look at what is typically included in an indication of interest.